19hours/sg-statutes/Acts/Price Control Act.md

 [34/73]

-(3) Any prosecution in respect of an offence under this Act may be conducted by the Public Prosecutor or by a Deputy Public Prosecutor or by the Price Controller or by any officer appointed under this Act or under the Control of Essential Supplies Act [Cap.
+(3) Any prosecution in respect of an offence under this Act may be conducted by the Public Prosecutor or by a Deputy Public Prosecutor or, with the authorisation of the Public Prosecutor, by the Price Controller or by any officer appointed under this Act or under the Control of Essential Supplies Act [Cap.
 55] or by any police officer not below the rank of sergeant.

 [21/73]

+[15/2010 wef 02/01/2011]

 ### Offence to obstruct authorities